liyangau/redis-demo/README.md

 - `make redis-cleanup`

 This command will find all container has `redis` in it, stop and remove these container.
-CAUTION: This command removes **ALL** contaners hence data inside the container will be deleted forever.
+CAUTION: This command removes **ALL** contaners has `redis` keyword in container name.